 Abuse or Neglect

-Please note that all complaints or allegations of abuse and neglect in sheltered workshops should be hotlined to the Division of Aging.
+Please note that all complaints or allegations of abuse and neglect in sheltered workshops should be hotlined to the Division of Senior and Disability Services.
 The hotline number is 800-392-0210.

 Sheltered workshops came into being approximately thirty years ago with the passage of Senate Bill 52 in 1965.
 Frank Ackerman, a parent with a child in the state school at Sedalia, became concerned with what the future held for his child after he finished school.
 Mr. Ackerman began a campaign to establish a vocational program in Missouri.
 His campaign resulted in the passage of Senate Bill 52.
 Sedalia established the first state authorized sheltered workshop that same year, and many other communities followed.